 - Throughout centuries, it has been assumed that a perceived object doesn’t change under influence of an observer.

 However, quantum physics, psychology and sociology has shown that this is not true.
-To expand this concept it is suggested that biology is the science about behavior of biologists, physics the science about behavior of physicists.
+To expand this concept it is suggested that biology is the science about behaviour of biologists, physics the science about behaviour of physicists.
 This is a Reversal of empiricism, a theory of knowledge which states that knowledge comes only or primarily from sensory experience.
 Another Reversal of empiricism is the statement that perception without a theory is not possible.
 Theories like ideas, hypothesis, perspectives, perceptions, assumptions, etc. do have an important and fundamental role to acquire and enhance knowledge.
 Any observation takes place against the background of a theory, consciously or not.
-So called “Evidence-based Policy” is then more it’s Reversal: “Policy based Evidence”.
+So-called “Evidence-based Policy” is then more its Reversal: “Policy-based Evidence”.

 - Most software applications are designed to assist us with thinking tasks.

-But in reverse, in the “Computional Brain” computer models constrained by neurobiological data can help reveal how – networks of neurons subserve perception and behavior – how their physical interactions can yield global results in perception and behavior, and how their physical properties are used to code information and compute solutions.
+But in reverse, in the “Computational Brain” computer models constrained by neurobiological data can help reveal how – networks of neurons subserve perception and behaviour – how their physical interactions can yield global results in perception and behaviour, and how their physical properties are used to code information and compute solutions.

 The last Reversion, to reflect on: To get a good idea the standard approach is to search for better ideas.
 A reversed approach is to get rid of a bad idea.
 Doing so helps to suppress simple, obvious but not effective attempts whereby a better solution can arise.